Cartoon Network Shorts Department

 Cartoon Network Shorts Department is the channel's artist development program for animated pilots that are created at Cartoon Network Studios.
 It was inaugurated and started in 2013 through online uploading of six titles, on May 21 for a short period, which three of them have been greenlit for a TV series at the start of the program.

+The shorts program has since been superseded by the Cartoon Cartoons shorts program introduced in 2021.
+Nevertheless, a couple of shorts produced from 2017 to 2021 were released under the Cartoon Cartoons label.

 The short Mushroom and the Forest of the World was nominated for a Daytime Emmy Award for Outstanding Short Format Children's Program.